How sustainable is your university?

 People & Planet’s University League (see table below) is the only comprehensive and independent league table of UK universities ranked by environmental and ethical performance.
 It is compiled annually by the UK’s largest student campaigning network, People & Planet.

-The 2021 People & Planet University League is now live.
-The 2022/23 edition will be assessed in July and August 2022 and we expect it to be published at the end of 2022.
+The 2022/23 People & Planet University League is displayed below.
+The 2023/24 edition of the ranking will be assessed in the summer of 2023 and published at the end of that year.

 When will the next league table be published?